 Once we had made our gloopy gloop (as Harry called it) we poured it into our tuff tray.
 We added a few drops of food colouring.
 Harry loved watching the colour spread out into the gloop and got quite excited about it.
-I put a selection of things from the kitchen (spoons, cake cases, cutters, measuring spoons & cups) and some scrapers on the tray for Harry to play with.
+I added a selection of items from the kitchen (spoons, cake cases, cutters, measuring spoons & cups) and some scrapers on the tray for Harry to play with.

 Harry used the spoons, measuring cups and his hands to try and pick up the gloopy gloop.
 He loved watching the mixture moving back together after he had made holes in it.
 He picked it up and let it trickle out of his hands.